-Pressure comes from a lack of preparation – Colin Kaepernick.
+Pressure is caused by a lack of preparation.
+Kaepernick, Colin

-We often find people in a rush, sweat dripping off their forehead and stress written on their faces.
-Upon asking, the most common answer we get is: “I am under a lot of pressure.”
-No matter if it is from work or from meeting a deadline, but it is there.
-Yet, we have never tried to dig into what this pressure is and why we never take responsibility for it, or in other words: take action.
+We frequently see folks in a hurry, sweat flowing from their brows, and tension written on their faces.
+When we inquire, the most typical response is, “I am under a lot of pressure.”
+It is present, whether from work or from accomplishing a deadline.
+However, we haven’t ever tried to find out what this pressure is and why we do not accept responsibility, or, in other words, take action.

 What is pressure?

 Stress and pressure are typical psychological and physical reactions to life’s daily responsibilities.
 When you feel unable to manage, the feeling of being overburdened with mental or emotional pressure can turn into stress.
 While a certain level of stress can be motivating for one individual, it can be overwhelming for another.

 Everyone nowadays appears to lead an extremely complicated and fast-paced life packed with seemingly endless responsibilities and commitments.
 It can be difficult to see through the fog and determine what is and is not relevant.
 Learning how to deal with Pressure can help you be happier, healthier, and even more productive.

 Let’s try to find the reason together.
 We can take sports as an example since it is the only thing in this world with the most pressure.
 We will also talk about why these two people, or the way the world calls them lucky.

 In his biography, Ricky Ponting, the three-time world cup winner, says it time and time again before a world cup or an Ashes series (played against England).
 He always visualizes and prepares for key moments through visualization and note-taking in his routine before the night of the game.
 He prepares how he would deal with certain situations, like if the bowler is bowling well, what actions he can take to keep himself on the pitch for longer, and he never uses the word pressure.